Morgana-S/ourglass/README.md

 - [datetime.timedelta](https://docs.python.org/3/library/datetime.html#timedelta-objects) - Used for validation of event creation to make sure users aren't creating events that are too far in the future.

 - [unittest](https://docs.python.org/3/library/unittest.html) - Library for performing unit testing of views and forms.
+Used through django.test by importing TestCase.

 ### Django